Nicholas C. Mullins Award

 Student Essay Competition

 The Nicholas C. Mullins Award is awarded each year by the Society for Social Studies of Science (4S) for an outstanding piece of scholarship by a graduate student in the field of Science and Technology Studies.
-The prize consists of a check for US $1,000 and a plaque.
+The prize consists of a plaque and a check for US $1,000 to help defray the costs of attending the annual meeting to receive it.

 Only currently enrolled graduate students are eligible to submit a paper for the 4S Mullins competition.
 If receipt of PhD (or other terminal graduate degree) is held by the submission deadline, those degree recipients are not eligible for the competition.